Governance for Aotearoa

 AI Governance Consulting for New Zealand Organisations

-We build governance programmes grounded in te ao Maori, aligned to the Public Service AI Framework and OECD Principles, and designed to satisfy FMA, RBNZ, and the Office of the Privacy Commissioner before mandatory requirements arrive.
+We design governance programmes grounded in te ao Māori, aligned to the Public Service AI Framework and OECD AI Principles, and built to satisfy the FMA, RBNZ, and Office of the Privacy Commissioner before mandatory requirements arrive.
+Practical, not theoretical.
+Built for how New Zealand organisations actually operate.

-Three governance gaps holding NZ organisations back
+Three governance gaps holding New Zealand organisations back

 The 75% awareness gap

-Treaty obligations without a playbook
+Treaty of Waitangi obligations without a playbook

-How does your AI system handle Maori data?
+How does your AI system handle Māori data?
 Does your algorithmic decision-making respect tino rangatiratanga?
 Kaitiakitanga demands guardianship of data, not just compliance with it.
-Standard governance frameworks from overseas ignore these obligations entirely.
+Te Tiriti o Waitangi creates constitutional obligations that standard overseas frameworks ignore entirely.
+Māori data sovereignty is not a nice-to-have.
+It is a requirement for responsible governance in Aotearoa.

 Voluntary does not mean optional